OctopusDeploy/docs/docs/operations-runbooks/index.md

 ## Runbooks vs Deployments

-For users familiar with Octopus prior to the introduction of runbooks, an obvious question may be _how are runbooks different to a deployment process?_  They are similar in many ways: a runbook process is a series of steps, which can reference packages and variables.
+For users familiar with Octopus prior to the introduction of Operations Runbooks, an obvious question may be _how are runbooks different to a deployment process?_  They are similar in many ways: a runbook process is a series of steps, which can reference packages and variables.
 The key differences are:

 - No release needs to be created to execute a runbook.
 - Lifecycles do not apply to runbooks.